 While the math is simple in theory, how do companies know how the market will react to their pricing decisions?
 For Netflix, these predictions come from understanding consumer behaviors surrounding content consumption.

-TV Time in the US
+TV Time in the US: Netflix Dominates in 2026

 Netflix Pricing Strategy, Based on Customer Segmentation